13 min read

 Why fiber splicing pays so well

 Fiber optic splicing requires precision, specialized equipment, and the patience to work with cable measured in microns.
 A bad splice can cause signal loss that brings down entire network segments.
-Because of the skill ceiling and the cost of mistakes, experienced splicers are paid well — and demand is surging as hyperscalers build out massive fiber backbone infrastructure for AI workloads.
+Because of the skill ceiling and the cost of mistakes, experienced splicers can be paid well when the project, market, and employer need line up.

 What fiber splicers actually do